D3nii/D3nii/README.md

 I'm Danyal Jamil, a Software Engineering Software and a Machine Learning Enthusiast :robot:.
 I'm very passionate in using both these together to make an impact on the world.

-I, sometimes, blog about ML and Web `Basically whatever I want!`:grin:
+I, sometimes, blog about ML and Web, `basically whatever I want!`:grin:

 ## Things I am passionate about